Annapurna, Nepal

 - All permits for the trek

-- Certified Trek Leader and licensed local Nepali guide
+- Licensed local Nepali guide

 - Medical kit